freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/returning-boolean-values-from-functions.md

 # --description--

-You may recall from [Comparison with the Equality Operator](/learn/javascript-algorithms-and-data-structures/basic-javascript/comparison-with-the-equality-operator) that all comparison operators return a boolean `true` or `false` value.
+You may recall from <a href="/learn/javascript-algorithms-and-data-structures/basic-javascript/comparison-with-the-equality-operator" target="_blank" rel="noopener noreferrer nofollow">Comparison with the Equality Operator</a> that all comparison operators return a boolean `true` or `false` value.

 Sometimes people use an `if/else` statement to do a comparison, like this: